-Notes to the Financial Statements
+Notes to the Financial Statements for the year ended 30 September 2019

 Background

 Sunrise Resources plc (the "Company") is a public company incorporated and domiciled in England.
 It is traded on the AIM Market of the London Stock Exchange - EPIC: SRES.